 Standard 58: In order to comply with Standard 58, the Council needed to treat Welsh language no less favourably than the English language when using social media.
 Firstly, it was not possible to access the Council's Welsh language account via the link included on its English language account.
 There was no evidence that the same was true while trying to access the English account via a link on the Welsh language account.
-The Council has confirmed in its evidence that the link to the

-English language twitter account which referred to the Council's Welsh language twitter account was not working and that the Welsh language account in question did not exist.

-Secondly, the complainant claimed there were English-only "New traffic signals ahead" signs, as well as a "Part time signals 60 yds" sign on Mount Pleasant Rd, Pontnewydd Cwmbran.
-The complainant also claimed that an English-only sign "New traffic signals ahead" and a "Part time signals 60 yds" sign had been installed approaching Commercial St, Pontnewydd, Cwmbran
+The Council has confirmed in its evidence that the link to the Welsh account was broken, therefore treating the Welsh language less favourably than the English language.
+This is a failure to comply with standard 58.
+Secondly, the Council agreed that there were discrepancies between the content of its Welsh language account and its English language account.
+I do not consider that adequate processes are in place to ensure such consistency as to avoid the unfavourable treatment of users of the Welsh ahead" signs, as well as a "Part time signals 60 yds" sign on Mount Pleasant Rd, Pontnewydd Cwmbran.
+The complainant also claimed that an Englishonly sign "New traffic signals ahead" and a "Part time signals 60 yds" sign had been installed approaching Commercial St, Pontnewydd, Cwmbran language account.
+This, therefore, is a failure to comply with standard 58.